-You can use the restore database script to restore the entire database, but it is more likely that only a few database files are damaged and that you can restore them with a partial restore script.
+You can use the restore database script to restore the entire database, It is likely that only a few database files are damaged and that you can restore them with a partial restore script.
 (Notice that restore means partial restore.)